Formal Security Analysis on dBFT Protocol of NEO: Introduction

 \end{itemize}

-The rest of our paper is structured as follows: A formal dBFT protocol based on SMR model is presented in Section~\ref{sec-dbftview}.
+The rest of our paper is structured as follows: A formal dBFT protocol based on the SMR model is presented in Section~\ref{sec-dbftview}.
 Formal security analysis is provided in Section \ref{sec-analysis}.
 Two example attacks with visualized workflow are shown in Section \ref{sec-example}.
-The comprehensive discussions on identified security issues are listed in Section \ref{sec-discussion}.
+The discussions on identified security issues are listed in Section \ref{sec-discussion}.
+Related studies surrounding this paper are presented in \ref{sec-relatedwk}.
 Finally, the summary and future work are provided in Section \ref{sec-conclusion}.